pzmosquito/mr-router5/package/README.md

 - `routerStore` the MobX store object which contains:
   - `route` the "to" route object.
   - `previousRoute` the "from" route object.
+  - `obsRoute` the observable "to" route object.
+  - `obsPreviousRoute` the observable "from" route object.
   - `router` the reference of user created router instance.
   - `routes` the reference of user created routes definition.
+  - `getRoute` the utility method to get routes definition object with given route name.
 - `RouteComponent` the component to render view component for a route.

 ### define router5 routes with additional `component` property